Hey, espresso coffee lovers!! Do you love your delicious, bold and robust cuppa? Does it make your mornings a little easier? It sure does for me.

 Last but not least comes the French Press.
 The french press is considered the last resort to make an espresso.
 But saying that, everyone owns a french press.
 You can use it to brew an espresso-style latte or cappuccino even when you don’t have a fancy machine.

-Main steps involved are:
+The main steps involved are:

 Step 1: As always, grind two tablespoons of fresh coffee beans to a fine consistency.
 Add these coffee grounds to the french press.